realitytracing/Reality-Tracing-WIP/artifact-analyzed/trust-runaway-local-ends-and-human-clamps.md

 This produces perceived infinity.

+Examples:

+- “Corporations will always maximize profit at all cost.”
+- “Algorithms will inevitably radicalize everyone.”
+- “Power will always consolidate without limit.”
+- “Distrust will eventually consume all institutions.”

-But in real systems:
+In real systems:

-- Humans adapt.
+- Consumers boycott.
-- Humans defect.
+- Workers defect.
-- Humans resist.
-- Humans fatigue.
-- Humans coordinate.
+- Regulators intervene.
+- Cultural norms shift.
-- Humans sabotage.
+- Whistleblowers expose.
-- Humans refuse.
+- Users disengage.
-- Humans reweight incentives.
+- Fatigue alters behavior.

 These are negative feedback loops.